-N o CONCEPT DESCRIPTION EXAMPLE 1 CAPABILITY Ask the question: "Person at this level is capable of?"
-(Broad statement) Person at this level is capable of operating any light- equipment which is power driven 2 PERFORMANCE OUTCOMES Ask the question: "What must a person demonstrate or do in order to be assessed as capable at this level?"
-(Brief statement) VERB+NOUN+ ADJECTIVE Prepare power-driven equipment for task to be completed Operate power-driven equipment Do maintenance on power-driven equipment Ensure that safety measures are strictly adhered to.
-3 ASSESSMENT CRITERIA Ask the question: "What evidence is needed in order that the employee can demonstrate capability Check fuel and oil level Check blades and mechanical conditions Fill tanks with appropriate fuel/oil mixture a.
-Purpose
+N CONCEPT DESCRIPTION EXAMPLE

+0.

+1 CAPABILITY Ask the question: Person at this level is capable of operating any light-equipment which is power driven

+"Person at this level is capable

+of?"

+(Broad statement)

+2 PERFORMANCE Ask the question: Prepare power-driven

+OUTCOMES equipment for task to

+"What must a person demonstrate be completed

+or do in order to be assessed as Operate power-driven

+capable at this level?" equipment

+3. Do maintenance on

+(Brief statement) power-driven equipment

+VERB+NOUN+ 4.
+Ensure that safety

+ADJECTIVE measures are strictly

+adhered to.

+3 ASSESSMENT Ask the question: Check fuel and oil level

+CRITERIA Check blades and

+"What evidence is needed in order mechanical conditions

+that the employee can demonstrate 3.
+Fill tanks with

+capability and receive the appropriate fuel/oil

+necessary credits?" mixture

-and receive the necessary credits?"
-4. Perform task according to the instructions received
+Perform task according

+(Brief statements) to the instructions

+received

-(Brief statements) 5.
-Clean filters
+5. Clean filters

-6. Report all defects and extraordinary noises
+6. Report all defects and

+extraordinary noises

-7. Clean and replace all parts of the machine
+7. Clean and replace all

+parts of the machine

 8. Wear safety equipment

 9. Complete machine

 logbooks

-35.TRAVEL AND REMOVAL EXPENSES POLICY.
+35. TRAVEL AND REMOVAL EXPENSES POLICY.